 The only two rides currently operating Buddy Pass are Toy Story Midway Mania and Monsters Inc. Mike and Sulley to the Rescue, Both in Disney California Adventure.

-If you can get a FastPass or MaxPass return time for ta ride then you do not really need to use the single rider line at all.
-However, if the parks are busy there may come a time where you need to choose between two popular rides to book your Fast/MaxPass time.
+If you can get a Genie+ return time for a ride then you do not really need to use the single-rider line at all.
+However, if the parks are busy there may come a time when you need to choose between two popular rides to book your Genie+ time.

-Basically always Prioritise rides that DO NOT offer single Rider with your Fast/Max Pass selections!
+Basically, always Prioritise rides that DO NOT offer a Single Rider with your Genie+ selections!
 Some rides, such as Peter Pan and Dumbo do not offer FastPass or Single Rider.
 For these, you will HAVE to queue, and the queues are LONG.
 So it makes sense to ensure you have the minimum queueing time for all other rides!

 Which Rides have Single Rider

-Let’s take a look at which rides in which park use the Single Rider Lines and if you should make use of them or not?
-Always check this against the Official List at Disney site incase they have snuck some changes in without us noticing!
+Let’s take a look at which rides in which parks use the Single Rider Lines and if you should make use of them or not.
+Always check this against the Official List at the Disney site in case they have snuck some changes in without us noticing!

 Disneyland California Singer Rider Lines

 The Ride Vehicle is a six-person “log” with individual seats.
 Odd number groups trigger a single rider.
-However, you are often placed upfront for the best view, best ride experience, but most drenched!
+However, you are often placed up front for the best view, and best ride experience, but most drenched!

-The 6 berth cockpits mean single riders are regularly called but there will be no choice on position meaning you will probably be “engineer” and no one wants to be an engineer.
+The 6-berth cockpits mean single riders are regularly called but there will be no choice of position meaning you will probably be an “engineer” and no one wants to be an engineer.

 Disney California Adventure Single Rider Lines

-Should we use the single rider line? – We think this is the best ride in the park, Maybe even the resort (Rise Of The Resistance Review Pending!).
-One of it’s best elements is the Fun Family Friendly competitive nature.
-As the cars race each other along the tracks, cheers, jeers, and interaction with the other cars really make this ride.
+Should we use the single rider line? – We think this is the best ride in the park, Maybe even the resort!
+One of its best elements is the Fun Family Friendly competitive nature.
+As the cars race, each other along the tracks, cheers, jeers, and interaction with the other cars really make this ride.
 These sorts of things are always best enjoyed with friends and family.
 Riding alone doesn’t cut it.
 Although you will make new friends.

-The fact the Cars are 3×3 mean there are loads of single riders allowed on.
+The fact the Cars are 3×3 means there are loads of single riders allowed on.
 A single rider gets on nearly every car and the queue moves fast.
 It is one of the longest single-rider queues however as people try to bypass one of DCA’s longest Standby Lines and avoid the Individual Fee.

 The Single Rider takeup is fairly random but on the whole, it is a really fast queue.

-Should we use the single rider line? – We are not sure the logic of having single rider on what is essentially a Fmailit ride?
+Should we use the single rider line? – We are not sure about the logic of having a single rider on what is essentially a Family ride.
 Goofy’s Sky School is one ride the target audience will want to ride together.

 However a small demographic, namely Rollercoaster Nerds, will definitely want to jump on a historic Wild Mouse Design Coaster.
-If you understand why, then you are the coaster Nerd, if not I wouldn’t worry.
-The Single Rider lets us geeks et on without having to queue for 30-40 mins with the kids.
+If you understand why then you are the coaster Nerd, if not I wouldn’t worry.
+The Single Rider lets us geeks get on without having to queue for 30-40 mins with the kids.

 Should we use the single rider line? – Big Thrill Rides are the Perfect Choice for Single Riders.
 The Fast and thrilling nature of the ride means it doesn’t really matter who is next to you.
-Save your MaxPass, Jump in the single rider queue and enjoy this fantastic coaster in much less time.
+Save your Genie+ selection, Jump in the single-rider queue and enjoy this fantastic coaster in much less time.

 Ride vehicles are 2 seats across so any odd number group triggers a Single rider and the Queue moves pretty quickly most of the time, however, we do see times when the queue grinds to a halt and it’s actually quicker in the Standby Line!